Medication Search - Halaven

 • have had an allergic reaction to halichondrin B or its derivatives

-What side effects are possible with the Halaven medication?
+What side effects are possible with Halaven?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.